 - Paper-Thin Disguise: It's not much of a secret Helios was Ricochet.
 Prince Puma too, because y'know... tattoos...

 - The Rival: Possibly with Will Ospreay, as arguably the two best high-fliers of their time.
+When Richochet went for his famous flipping Three-Point Landing taunt Ospreay sprinted to do so at the same time, creating an infamous viral meme.

 - Signature Moves: The Running SSP, the Poisoned Frankensteiner, the Spanish Fly, the Fireman's Carry kick...
 You know what?
 Just watch this video.
 The guy has a HELL of an arsenal.